 One of Utah’s largest credit unions has an attractive offer for savers nationwide.

-Utah First Federal Credit Union recently raised the rate on its 5-year CD to 2.4 percent APY.
-That’s a tenth of a percentage point higher than the top bank deals offered by Capital One and Synchrony Bank.
+Utah First Federal Credit Union recently raised the rate on its 5-year CD to 2.55 percent APY.
+That’s 15 basis points higher than the top bank deals offered by Goldman Sachs Bank USA and Popular Direct.
+A basis point is one-hundredth of a percentage point.

 Who should get this CD